 - Program length: 1 year (full-time status)

-Time to certificate completion can be accelerated by taking multiple courses in a term and through credits accepted in transfer.
+Time to certificate completion can be shortened by accelerating completion of courses and through credits accepted in transfer.

 What you’ll learn